Robert-xiaoqiang/robert-xiaoqiang.github.io/_posts/2020-12-11-GNN Survey.md

   In my opinion, graph neural networks is worth exploring within research field, not engineering field, especially large scale application.
 Anyway, this survey is a naive summarization of my recent reading.
 Writing in English is just a practice of my poor writing ability.

   Without whistles and bells, there are some equivalent concepts or notions in graph terminology.
-First of all, graph signal is general representation, which stands for collection of node embeddings or node signals.
+First of all, graph signal is general representation, which stands for collection of node embeddings or node signals whatever domain we talk about.
 Graph Fourier Transformation (GFT) is just discrete version Fourier Transformation (FT).
 Fourier Transformation (FT) converts temporal signals to frequency signal with the help of operator $e^{-iwt}$ (sine, cosine base function), and vice versa.
 In a similar way, GFT converts spatial domain to spectral domain with the help of $\phi^T$ (eigen base vector).

-Note **spatial domain** is also known as **vertex domain** or **data space domain**.
-In the contrast, **Spectral domain** is also denoted as **feature space domain**
+Note **spatial domain** is also known as **vertex domain** , **graph domain** or **data space domain**.
+In the contrast, **Spectral domain** is also denoted as **feature space domain**.

+d

 <!--more-->